OpenAI API openai rate-limit api

 Frequently Asked Questions

-Q: What's the difference between RPM and TPM?
+Q: What's the difference between RPM and TPM, and which one usually hits first?